lorrli274/next/README.md

 Our hope is that together we can decide what courses are most valuable and work together to make sure those courses cover the right subject matter.

+## Lesson Types
+Throughout the issues, you will see several lesson types referenced.
+They are listed below:

+* Exercise: Hands-on lab created with [Codevolve](https://www.codevolve.com)
+* Quiz: A quiz to test students retained knowledge
+* Discussion: A point for students to discuss what they've learned recently
+* Slides: A deck of slides for students to flip through
+* Text, video, audio, etc: Exactly what they sound like

+All courses should include at least several hands-on exercises.

 ## I Want To...

 * **See a specific course built:** Open an issue for the course with as much detail as possible.